Music City Attractions

 Patsy Cline Museum

 Located above the Johnny Cash Museum on the second floor at 119 Third Avenue South, the Patsy Cline Museum opened in April 2017.
-Guests will travel back to her humble beginnings in Winchester, VA and see family photos, possessions and even the very booth she waitressed as a teenager at Gaunt's Drugstore.
-Never-before-seen costumes that exhibit her transition from western cowgirl to torch singing headliner will also be on display.
+Guests travel back to her humble beginnings in Winchester, VA and see family photos, possessions and even the very booth she waitressed as a teenager at Gaunt's Drugstore.
+Never-before-seen costumes that exhibit her transition from western cowgirl to torch singing headliner are also on display.
 Many of the costumes exhibited are creations designed and sewn by her mother, Hilda.
-Patrons also will have the unique opportunity to step inside Patsy's famed Rec Room, an exhibition containing original furnishings owned and used by Cline and her husband Charlie Dick.
+Patrons have the unique opportunity to step inside Patsy's famed Rec Room, an exhibition containing original furnishings owned and used by Cline and her husband Charlie Dick.
 A bio film also documents Patsy's career and is hosted by noted actress Beverly D’Angelo, who was nominated for a Golden Globe for her portrayal of Patsy Cline in the 1980 film “Coal Miner’s Daughter.”

-Built in 1892, the Ryman Auditorium is a National Historic Landmark and Pollstar’s Concert Venue of the Year.
+Built in 1892, the Ryman Auditorium is a National Historic Landmark and Pollstar’s Theatre of the Year.
 It is most famous for being the home of the Grand Ole Opry from 1943 to 1974.
 See genuine artifacts from those early Opry years and have your picture taken on the stage graced by legends from Houdini and Hank Williams to Keith Urban and Kings of Leon.
 Backstage tours also available.